-Once picked, the leaves are sorted, withered in sunlight or a warm room for several hours with an occasional gentle rolling.
-This hand-rolling of the leaves induces the process of creating the flavors and aromas of perhaps our sweetest tasting oolong.
+Once picked from oolong trees, the leaves are sorted, withered in sunlight or a warm room for several hours with occasional gentle rolling.
+This begins the process of forming the flavors and aromas of perhaps our sweetest tasting oolong.
 A Dan Cong cultivar, this tea is grown in the famous Phoenix Mountains of Guangdong Province.
-Prized in China for the complexity of its flavors, the name Magnolia Blossom reflects the flavors it naturally produces.
+Prized in China for the complexity of its flavors, Magnolia Blossom is unadulterated, its name reflects a flavor it naturally produces.

 Tea Facts.
-This lot was grown at an elevation of approximately 1000 meters in the Fenghuang area, of Guangdong Province.
-Once harvested & withered, the leaves are gently hand rolled for 6-8 hours initiating enzymatic reactions that create its aromas and flavors.
-Its distinctive, red-green leaf are wood charcoal fired in ovens to create a fruity, roasted aroma.
-Grown on a small, terraced farm, red soil is mineral-rich.
-Harvested from trees fed by subterranean springs.
+This lot was grown at an elevation of approximately 1200 meters in the Phoenix Mountains, Fenghuang area, of Guangdong Province.
+Once harvested, the leaves are sorted, then withered with gentle hand rolling for 6-8 hours initiating enzymatic reactions creating its aromas and flavors and its distinctive, red-green leaf.
+In the final firing, the leaves are wood charcoal fired in wicker baskets to create a fruity and roasted aroma.
+Grown on a small, terraced tea farm, marked by mineral-rich red soils fed by subterranean springs.

 Tasting Notes.
-This style of Dan Cong is naturally sweet and highly aromatic.
-We find flavors of roasted almond, finish is honeysuckle and stone fruit.
+This style of Dan Cong Oolong is naturally sweet.
+Highly aromatic, we find flavors of roasted almond, honeysuckle and stone fruit.
+Cup taste is nuanced with a long and pleasant aftertaste.

-Brewing Suggestions.
-Use 3 grams of leaves for 8-12 ounces of water.
-Boiling water is best; briefly rinse the leaves and pour off to "awaken" the leaf.
+Brewing suggestions.
+Use 3-4 grams of leaves for 8-12 ounces of water.
+Boiling water is best, briefly rinse the leaves and pour off to "awaken" the leaf.
 Try a two-minute steep time and see if you enjoy the taste.
 We recommend to not leave the leaf in water as the tea will over-steep.
-This also preserves the flavors in the leaves providing additional steeps.
-Note - first steep is known for aroma, 2nd & 3rd steeps bring out fuller, richer flavors.
-Multiple steeps are there to enjoy.
+It also preserves the flavors in the leaves for additional steeps.
+First steep is known for aroma, 2nd & 3rd steeps bring out additional tastes.
+Multiple steeps, 4-7 times, are there to enjoy.

 OOLONG TEA